ianhutomo/NLP-Parameter-Optimization/README.md

 You are free to use any metapy ranker, fine-tune various parameter settings or even your use your own implementation of ranking functions.
 Feel free to improvise and create your own rankers!
 You may use the provided cranfield dataset to evaluate your rankers/parameter settings locally but remember that the leaderboard ranking is based on the performance on all the 3 datasets, so please make sure you do not overfit.

 To see how well you perform in the leaderboard, you need to first submit your choice in GitLab by editing the **load_ranker** function inside **search_eval.py** to return the ranker of your choice.There are no restrictions on the number of submissions.

-## Grading

-You must beat the baseline on the leaderboard to get full credit.

-## Bonus: Top ranked in Search Competition Leaderboard

-Try to get a top position in the competition leaderboard.
-The higher your rank is, the more extra credit you will receive.
-Our grading formula for the competition is  5-(Rank-1)/10, where Rank is the position of the student.